maueroats/teaching/content/ecs/python/mad-libs.md

 Minimum requirements:

 * Four sentences.
 * Eight substitutions.
-* Two different instances of doing math to insert in your story.
+* Two different instances of doing math to insert in your story. (

+The math should be addition, subtraction, multiplication, or division.
+Python should be doing the math; do not just ask the person to do it.

 Example: